 How quickly can I get a payday loan?

-If you are able to verify the information linked to your personal identity and income in quick fashion, some payday loan lenders can transfer you the funds within the hour.
+If you are able to verify the information linked to your personal identity and income in quick fashion, some lenders can transfer you the funds within the hour.
 However, if you are required to submit supporting documentation, then this will, of course, delay the process.